FirebirdSQL/jaybird-manual/src/jaybird_manual.md

     These procedures can be viewed as a functions that return multiple values.
 These procedures are executed by using the EXECUTE PROCEDURE statement.
--   Procedures that return result sets, also called “selectable stored procedures”.
+-   Procedures that return result sets, also called "selectable stored procedures".
 These are stored procedures that contain the RETURNS keyword in their header and the SUSPEND keyword in their procedure body, usually within a loop.
 Selectable procedures are executed using the *"SELECT \* FROM myProcedure(...)"*